 Hang a peg board over the changing table and decorate it with a mix of cool accessories and necessities: baskets filled with butt cream and wipes, baby's monogram, and a favorite toy to distract during diaper changes.
 It'll all be out of the way but easily in reach.
 Win-win!

 Idea: 100 Layer Cake-Let

-Keep your bookworm's hardcovers and pop-ups looking brand-new by stashing them in hanging baskets.
-Put the special reads (like Grandma's hand-me-downs) in higher baskets out of baby's reach, and keep sturdier faves on lower shelves.
+Keep your bookworm's hardcovers and pop-ups looking brand new by stashing them in hanging baskets.
+Put the special reads (like Grandma's hand-me-downs) in higher baskets out of baby's reach, and keep sturdier board books on lower shelves.